openbmc/openbmc/poky/documentation/migration-guides/migration-1.5.rst

 Build History
 -------------

-Following are changes to Build History:
+The changes to Build History are:

 -  Installed package sizes: ``installed-package-sizes.txt`` for an image now records the size of the files installed by each package instead